-If you’re looking for a nice place to stay in Kaikoura, you’ll be pleased to know there are plenty of options available for all budgets, tastes and travel needs.
-The very best of these range from charming boutique settings to hospitable self-catered units.
+Kaikoura, on the South Island of New Zealand, is popular with with wildlife lovers and those wanting to hike the Kaikoura Peninsula Walkway.
+If you’re looking for a nice place to stay in this coastal town, you’ll be pleased to know there are plenty of options available for all budgets, tastes and travel needs.
+The very best of these range from charming boutique hotels to hospitable self-catered units.
 Here’s a showcase of the finest offerings in this eco-friendly New Zealand destination.

-Touted as the only boutique hotel in town, Kaikoura Boutique Hotel is ideally located right by the waterfront and is handy to a number of attractions like Fyffe House and Kaikoura Museum.
+Touted as the only boutique hotel in town, Kaikoura Boutique Hotel is ideally located right by the waterfront and is handy for a number of attractions like Fyffe House and the Kaikoura Museum.
 There are 12 smoke-free rooms to choose from, many of which face the hotel’s lovely courtyard garden.
-The Historic Waterfront Room is where you’ll get to soak up the waterfront vistas — and you might even catch sight of the dolphins on the odd occasion.
-Breakfast is complimentary for all guests and includes freshly-made barista coffee every morning.
+The Historic Waterfront Room is where you’ll get to soak up the waterfront vistas – you might even catch sight of dolphins on the odd occasion.
+Breakfast is complimentary for all guests and includes freshly made barista coffee every morning.

-With five smoke-free guestrooms, stunning mountain views and a manicured veranda, Nikau Lodge is the ideal choice for those wanting a retreat that’s not secluded from all of Kaikoura’s action.
+With four guest rooms, stunning mountain views and a manicured veranda, Nikau Lodge is the ideal choice for those wanting a retreat that’s still within reach of all of Kaikoura’s action.
 If you want to mingle with other like-minded guests, there’s a shared lounge with satellite TV and a roaring fireplace to warm up next to in the snowy winters.
-Fully cooked breakfasts are available every morning, home baking is offered as a complimentary treat for all guests and the accommodation can arrange courtesy pick-ups and drop-offs upon request.
+Fully cooked breakfasts are available every morning, home baking is offered as a complimentary treat for all guests, and courtesy pick-ups and drop-offs can be arranged upon request.

-Kaikoura Gateway Motor Lodge is well regarded thanks to its quiet, peaceful demeanor and centralised location.
-The motel comprises 20 self-contained rooms, ranging from single studios to two-bedroom units, plus three special accommodation options devised to be fully wheelchair friendly.
-All guests get to enjoy the lodge’s solar-heated swimming pools, sauna, barbecue area and the playground that’s right next to the premises.
+Kaikoura Gateway Motor Lodge is well regarded thanks to its quiet and peaceful, but central location.
+The motel comprises 20 self-contained rooms, ranging from single studios to two-bedroom units, plus three special accommodation options devised to be fully wheelchair-friendly.
+All guests get to enjoy the lodge’s solar-heated swimming pools, sauna and barbecue area, and there’s a playground right next to the premises.
 Some rooms are also fitted with their own spas and air conditioning for additional comfort.
 There are conference facilities available for hire if you’re in Kaikoura to mark a special occasion.

 The White Morph offers self-contained accommodation options with a luxurious flair.
 Its location on Kaikoura’s Esplanade means that guests are always surrounded by the town’s exquisite ocean vistas.
 Five-star rooms come with their own spa pools, and some even have their own private balconies to allow guests to bask at those postcard-worthy views.
 Four-star accommodation options include fully furnished family apartments, deluxe upstairs bedroom suites and garden studios for solo travellers wanting an extra layer of comfort.